Expand description

 Wingfoil is a blazingly fast, highly scalable stream processing framework designed for latency-critical use cases such as electronic trading and real-time AI systems.

-Wingfoil simplifies receiving, processing and distributing streaming data across your entire stack.
+Wingfoil simplifies receiving, processing, distributing and monitoring streaming data across your entire stack.

 §Features